ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 MUST be ignored.

-Clients present this Token structure to origins in a new HTTP request using the Authorization header as follows:
+Clients present this Token structure to origins in a new HTTP request using the Authorization header field as follows:

 ~~~
 Authorization: PrivateToken token="abc..."